 If you cannot obtain records, you may need to repeat your vaccinations.

-You may test for immunity if you have received the MMR, varicella, and/or hepatitis B vaccines in the past by doing a blood draw called a titer.
+You may test for immunity if you have received the MMR, varicella, and/or hepatitis B vaccines in the past by doing a blood draw called a titer through a medical provider.
 If the titer for a specific disease shows that you’re not immune, you need to get vaccinated or re-vaccinated.
-There are no titers for meningococcal or Tdap so you will need to be vaccinated.
+Tests for immunity are not available for meningococcal or Tdap so you will need to be vaccinated.
 Proof of previous COVID-19 infection or a positive antibody or serology test is not a sufficient substitute for the required proof of vaccination and booster.
 Those who have contracted COVID-19 are not exempt from this vaccination and booster requirement, as illness alone does not assure immunity.

-If you have questions regarding the health forms, required vaccines, immunity, or exemptions, you can contact the Student Health Center by e-mail or phone: email@example.com or (909) 748-8021.
-The Student Health Portal can be found online at https://redlands.studenthealthportal.com/
+If you have questions regarding the health forms, required vaccines, immunity, or exemptions, please email or call Student Affairs at firstname.lastname@example.org or 909-748-8053.

 Do not wait until the last minute to work on your vaccination form.
-Give yourself ample time to schedule an appointment with your healthcare provider should any immunizations be missing, expired, or require titers as proof of immunity.
-Due to COVID-19 and limited appointment times experienced at primary care offices, there is growing concern that students may not be able to see their providers in a timely manner, delaying further their immunization compliance.
+Give yourself ample time to schedule an appointment with your healthcare provider should any immunizations be missing, expired, or require blood titer tests as proof of immunity.